openUC2/openUC2.github.io/docs/02_Toolboxes/05_DiscoveryFluorescence/01_LASER_Fluoresence_smart_Microscope.md

 title: openUC2 LASER Fluoresence microscope
 ---

-# Workshop Manual: Building a Smart laser-Powered Fluorescence Microscope
+#Tutorial: Building a Smart laser-Powered Fluorescence Microscope

 In this workshop, we will guide you through assembling a laser-powered fluorescence microscope, allowing you to explore fascinating experiments with microscopic details.